 Related Tools & Articles

 The Highly Sensitive Person Scale (HSPS) is a widely validated research instrument designed to measure Sensory Processing Sensitivity (SPS).
-First conceptualized by Dr. Elaine Aron and Dr. Arthur Aron in 1997, SPS is an evolutionary personality trait present in roughly 20-30% of the population.
-Individuals with high SPS process both physical and emotional information more deeply than others, making them highly perceptive to nuances but simultaneously more prone to overstimulation in chaotic environments.
+First conceptualized by Dr. Elaine N. Aron and Dr. Arthur Aron in 1997, SPS is an evolutionary personality trait present in roughly 20–30% of the population.
+Individuals who score high on this HSP scale process both physical and emotional information more deeply than others, making them highly perceptive to nuances but simultaneously more prone to overstimulation in chaotic environments.

 The Dandelion, Tulip, and Orchid Metaphor